affan10/ExpressionValidator/README.md

 # Expression Validator

-C++ program to validate that a given mathematical expression contains valid number of opening, closing brackets of all types
+C++ program to validate that a given mathematical expression contains valid number of opening, closing brackets of all types.